CBrunote/Lyfbro/README.md

 ## Description

-       Lyfbro is a web application aims at helping a user track activities to monitor health progress.
+       Lyfbro is a web application aimed at helping a user track activities to monitor health progress.

        The app provides a "gamified" way to inspire a healthy lifestyle.